 Reporting an absence

-If your child must leave school for an appointment during the day, please send a note on that day and have the student give it to the attendance office personnel before 7:30 a.m. to obtain a pass to leave school.
+If your student must leave school for an appointment during the day, please send a note on that day and have the student give it to the attendance office personnel before 7:30 a.m. to obtain a pass to leave school at the requested time.

 School attendance is a joint responsibility to be shared by the student, family and school personnel.
 Students 18 years of age must follow the same attendance procedures as all other students.